fbellidopazos/AlexaIOT-SKILL/README.md

 4.- sh Install.sh
 5.- In raspi-config enable RemoteGPIO
-6.-(Optional) Enable VNC and SSH , for better control when operating and troubleshooting
+6.-(Optional) Enable VNC and SSH , for better control when operating and troubleshooting 7.- The installation will reboot Raspberry, save everything before

 ##### Remotes
 1.-(Optional) Install Raspian Lite(Less Space) or Raspian Full